internetofwater/Western-Water-Datahub/packages/README.md

 This repository maps the various federal water data APIs like the USBR RISE API to OGC EDR using pygeoapi for ETL.
 It defaults to redis for the caching implementation.

-## Usage

-- To install dependencies run `make deps`
-  - We use uv for dependency management and thus you should have it installed
-  - You can however also use the `requirements.txt` as well for quick checks as it is kept up to date automatically
-- To run the server run: `make dev`
-- To run the redis container for caching, run `docker compose up`
-- To run tests run: `make test`

 ## Limitations